remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

      - conda create -n cutadaptenv cutadapt (environment location: /home/tbittar/miniconda3/envs/cutadaptenv)
      - conda activate cutadaptenv (activating the newly crated env)
      - cutadapt --version (just to check it worked)

+ii) Download the repository from https://bitbucket.org/jgarbe/gbstrim/src/master/

+- used Globus to transfer the repo to my working folder on Discovery (working folder = /work/lotterhos/NOAA...)

+iii) use their command:

+`perl gbstrim.pl --enzyme1 mspi --enzyme2 bamhi --fastqfile sample1_R1.fastq.gz --read R1 --outputfile sample1.trim.fastq --verbose --threads 24 --minlength 50`

+NOTES on this line: add `perl` before the command; change the enzymes to what we used (mspi & bamhi); change input and output file names to match ours.